 - “With only a few rule changes, a marvelously exciting variant on the classical game.” – International Master Lawrence Day

 - “Chess is not yet played out, but it is no longer possible to perform at a high level without a detailed knowledge of openings.
 In Hostage Chess creativity and imagination flourish, and fun returns.” – Peter Coast, Chess Champion of Scotland

 - “Every bit as intriguing as standard chess.
 Beautiful roads keep branching off in all directions and sharp-eyed beginners sometimes roll right over the experts.” – FIDE Master Robert Hamilton

 In the forests of Hostage Chess, paths divide far faster than in the standard western game, so the weak often ambush the mighty.
 Even when a novice faces a very strong player, fighting typically remains fierce right up until there’s a checkmate.
 Draws are almost unknown.
-The website www.hostagechess.com tells you the rules.
-It also lets you download the FREE book “Hostage Chess” and the computer program “HostageMaster”, FREE as well.
-“HostageMaster” plays against humans or against itself on the gameboard that it puts on your computer screen.
+The website tells you the rules.
+It also lets you download the free book “Hostage Chess” and the computer program “HostageMaster”, which is free as well.
+“HostageMaster” plays against humans or against itself on the game board that it puts on your computer screen.
 It’s entertainingly aggressive.

 The Two Main Rules

 Starting with all the normal laws of western chess, Hostage Chess adds others about hostages, which means men that have been captured and imprisoned.
 Hostages can be ransomed, “paid for”, then at once parachuting back into the battle.